ItalyPaleAle/WithBlueInk/content/post/2017-12-31-yes-you-can-run-docker-on-raspbian.md

 title: "Yes, you can run Docker on Raspbian"
 description: "Very simple steps for getting Docker and Docker Compose on Raspberry Pi 2, 3 and 4"
 date: 2017-12-31 10:14:00
+lastmod: 2019-07-13
 author: "Alessandro Segala"
 image: "img/pie.jpg"
 comments: yes
 authorTwitter: "@ItalyPaleAle"
 ---

-> *July 12, 2019: This post has been updated for the new Raspberry Pi 4 and Raspbian Buster*
+> *July 13, 2019: This post has been updated for the new Raspberry Pi 4 and Raspbian Buster*

 This post is the definitive guide on using Docker on a Raspberry Pi, something I wish I had one week ago.
 I have a couple of Raspberry Pi's to provide services for my home and using Docker seemed the simplest way to deploy them.
 However, the number of guides for doing that on the internet is relatively low.